-• Marc Dumont: Mr. Marc Dumont is an Independent Investment Banker and International Financial Consultant.
-He is also Chairman and CEO of Chateau de Messey Wineries, Meursault, France.
+- Marc Dumont: Mr. Marc Dumont is an Independent Investment Banker and International Financial Consultant.
+He is also Chairman and CEO of Château de Messey Wineries, Meursault, France.
 Mr. Dumont previously served as the President of PSA International SA (a PSA Peugeot Citroen Group company) from January 1981 to March 1995.
 He consults and advises international clients in Europe and Asia, as well as the United States.
 He is also the Chairman of Sanderling Ventures (a European affiliate of a U.S. venture capital firm) since 1993, managing five biotechnology funds.
 Mr. Dumont is also a Board member of Lightwave Systems Inc., Santa Barbara, California (since 1997) and Caret Industries, Oxnard, California (since 1995).
 He has served on many other boards including Finterbank Zurich, Banque Internationale a Luxemborg, Xiphias International Investment Fund Limited (an alternative investment fund), and also Irvine Sensors Corporation where he was member/Chairman of their Audit, Nominating, and Corporate Governance, and Compensation Committees.
-Mr. Dumont holds a Degree in Electrical Engineering and Applied Economics from the University of Louvain, Belgium and an MBA from the University of Chicago.

-• Steven Moel: Dr. Moel has served a member of the Company's Board of Advisors since 2008.
+Mr. Dumont holds a Degree in Electrical Engineering and Applied Economics from the University of Louvain, Belgium and an MBA from the University of Chicago. - Steven Moel: Dr. Moel has served as a member of the Company's Board of Advisors since 2008.
 Dr. Moel is a medical doctor and licensed attorney.
-Mr. Moel had a private legal practice as a business and transactional attorney and a member of the California and American Bar Association, and the American Inns of Court.
-He has also served as counsel to many corporations.
+Dr. Moel had a private legal practice as a business and transactional attorney and is a member of the California and American Bar Associations and has served as legal counsel to many corporations.
 The Board has determined that he would be a valuable member of the Board due to his extensive and broad experience and knowledge in business.

-In addition to serving as a member of the Company's Board of Advisors, Mr. Moel is presently a member of the Board of Directors of Hollywood Burger Holdings, Inc. (International Fast Food Restaurants) and a Senior Business Advisor for Global Job Hunt (International Recruiting and Education).

-Mr. Moel was a founder of Akorn, Inc., a NASDAQ:AKRX (Biotechnology/Pharmaceutical Mfg.), where he served as a Director on the Executive Board and as Vice-President of Mergers & Acquisitions.
-Mr. Moel previously served as: the Vice-President, Mergers & Acquisitions and Business Development of Virgilian, LLC (Nutraceuticals/Agricultural); CEO of U.S. Highland BB:UHLN (Mfg. of Motorcycles/Motorsports); CEO of Millennial Research Corp.
+In addition to serving as a member of the Company's Board of Advisors, Dr. Moel is presently a member of the board of directors of Hollywood Burger Holdings, Inc., a related party to the Company (International Fast Food Restaurants).
+Previously, Dr. Moel served in many roles, including most recently as a Senior Business Advisor for Global Job Hunt (International Recruiting and Education).
+He was also founder of Akorn, Inc., NASDAQ: AKRX (Biotechnology/Pharmaceutical Mfg.), where he served as a Director on the Executive Board and as Vice President of Mergers & Acquisitions.
+Mr. Moel previously served as: the Vice President, Mergers & Acquisitions and Business Development of Virgilian, LLC (Nutraceuticals/Agricultural); CEO of U.S. Highland, Inc. BB:UHLN (Mfg. of Motorcycles/Motorsports); CEO of Millennial Research Corp.
 (Mfg./Ultra-high efficiency motors); Chairman and COO of WayBack Granola Co.
 (Granola Manufacturing); Executive VP, Mergers and Acquisitions of Agaia Inc. (Green Cleaning Products).
 He has also served as: President, COO and Executive Director of American Wine Group (Wine Production/Distribution); Senior Business and Advisor, of viaMarket Consumer Products, LLC (Manufacturer of Consumer Products); as a member of the Board of Directors of Grudzen Development Corp.
 (Real Estate); COO and Chairman of the Board of Directors of Paradigm Technologies (Electronics/Computer Developer); President and CEO of Sem-Redwood Enterprises (Stock Pool), and as a member of the Advisory Board of Mahlia Collection (Jewelry Design/ Manufacturing).

-Dr. Moel is a Board Certified Ophthalmologist who was in academic and private practice and has edited and authored multiple journal articles, medical studies and textbooks, and is an Emeritus Fellow of the American Academy of Ophthalmology.
-His academic history includes Washington University, University of Miami-Coral Gables, Marshall University, West Virginia University, University of Colorado, Harvard University, Louisiana State University-New Orleans, University of Illinois-Chicago, and College of Law in Santa Barbara.
+Dr. Moel is a board-certified ophthalmologist who was in private practice and academia.
+He is an Emeritus Fellow of the American Academy of Ophthalmology and his academic history includes Washington University, University of Miami-Coral Gables, Marshall University, West Virginia University, University of Colorado, Harvard University, Louisiana State University-New Orleans, University of Illinois-Chicago, and the College of Law in Santa Barbara.